mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_charge

-<p>To charge a credit card or other payment source, you create a <code>Charge</code> object.
+To charge a credit card or other payment source, you create a Charge object.
 If your API key is in test mode, the supplied payment source (e.g., card) won’t actually be charged, although everything else will occur as if in live mode.
-(Stripe assumes that the charge would have completed successfully).</p>
+(Stripe assumes that the charge would have completed successfully).

 <details><summary>Parameters</summary>